Your guide to Montreal

 With plenty of things to do in Montreal, this lively city has a knack for turning ordinary days into adventures.
 Kick off your sightseeing at must-see attractions like Mount Royal Park and Montreal Botanical Garden.

-Book holidays to Montreal in winter for the cheapest flight and hotel rates.
+Book your stay in Montreal in winter for the cheapest flight and hotel rates.
 You’ll enjoy ice-skating rinks and fewer crowds in museums and art galleries.
 Pack for snow and below-freezing temperatures.

 A short break to Montreal of three days is enough to see many of the top tourist attractions.
 We recommend a week to explore the art, dining and live music scenes across a diverse range of neighbourhoods.